darren-gibson/RTTChecker/README.md

 - **"If train status is Unknown, send alert"**

 ## Project Structure

-- `src/MatterDevice.js`: Matter device implementation
-- `src/RTTBridge.js`: Core train selection logic
+### Core Application
+- `index.js`: Device startup and lifecycle management
-- `src/config.js`: Configuration management
+- `src/config.js`: Configuration management with validation
-- `src/constants.js`: Matter modes and train status constants
+- `src/constants.js`: Matter modes, train status constants, and timing thresholds

+### Train Logic
+- `src/RTTBridge.js`: RTT API integration and train status calculation
+- `src/trainSelection.js`: Modular train selection algorithm
+- `src/timeUtils.js`: Time parsing and date handling utilities

+### Matter Device Implementation
+- `src/MatterServer.js`: Matter commissioning server setup and endpoint creation
+- `src/MatterDevice.js`: TrainStatusDevice class with periodic updates and event emission
 - `src/TrainStatusAirQualityDevice.js`: Temperature Sensor endpoint (1:1 delay→temp)
 - `src/TrainStatusModeDevice.js`: Mode Select endpoint

+### Infrastructure
+- `src/logger.js`: Centralized logging with level control (error/warn/info/debug)
+- `src/errors.js`: Custom error classes for structured error handling
+- `src/types.js`: JSDoc type definitions for IDE support

+### Testing & Deployment
-- `tests/`: Jest tests and real API response examples
+- `tests/`: Comprehensive Jest test suite (105 tests)
-- `index.js`: Device startup and lifecycle management
 - `Dockerfile`: Containerization for deployment

+### Architecture Highlights
+- **Modular Design**: Separation of concerns with focused modules
+- **Type Safety**: JSDoc annotations for IDE autocomplete and documentation
+- **Error Handling**: Typed errors with context (RTTApiError, ConfigurationError, etc.)
+- **Logging**: Level-based logging controlled by `LOG_LEVEL` env var
+- **Event-Driven**: Normalized event payloads for status changes
+- **Validated Config**: Fail-fast startup with descriptive error messages

 ## Deployment
 The device can be deployed using Docker for always-on operation.
 The Dockerfile is configured for containerized deployment on any platform supporting Docker (local server, VM, etc.).
 For network discovery to work, the container must be run with `--network host` to enable mDNS/Matter commissioning.

 ## Behaviour Summary
 - **Clarity:** The device always selects the train that arrives at the destination earliest after the offset, regardless of origin, as long as it passes through the specified origin.
-- **Reliability:** Status is calculated from real-time and scheduled data, with robust handling of edge cases.
+- **Reliability:** Status is calculated from real-time and scheduled data, with robust handling of edge cases and structured error recovery.
 - **Integration:** Full Matter protocol support for seamless integration with any Matter controller.
+- **Observability:** Comprehensive logging and error tracking with actionable diagnostics for troubleshooting.

 ---
 For more details, see the integration tests and API documentation in the codebase.